 424 – Tax credit for a labour-sponsored fund

-You can claim this credit if, in 2023 or the first 60 days of 2024, you acquired, as first purchaser, class A shares in the Fonds de solidarité des travailleurs du Québec (FTQ) or class A or class B shares in Fondaction (le Fonds de développement de la Confédération des syndicats nationaux pour la coopération et l'emploi).
+You can claim this credit if, in 2024 or the first 60 days of 2025, you acquired, as first purchaser, class A shares in the Fonds de solidarité des travailleurs et des travailleuses du Québec (FTQ) or class A or class B shares in Fondaction (le Fonds de développement de la Confédération des syndicats nationaux pour la coopération et l'emploi).

 You are not entitled to this credit if any of the following situations apply to you:

-- You asked the Fonds de solidarité des travailleurs du Québec (FTQ) or Fondaction to redeem your shares within 60 days of acquiring them.
+- You asked the Fonds de solidarité des travailleurs et des travailleuses du Québec (FTQ) or Fondaction to redeem your shares within 60 days of acquiring them.

-- You transferred the acquired shares to a spousal RRSP or a spousal RRIF, and your spouse (or former spouse):
+- You transferred the acquired shares to a spousal registered retirement savings plan (RRSP) or a spousal registered retirement investment fund (RRIF), and your spouse (or former spouse):

-A person is considered to be retired or on pre-retirement leave if, in 2023, the person:
+A person is considered to be retired or on pre-retirement leave if, in 2024, they:

 - received a retirement pension under the Québec Pension Plan (QPP) or the Canada Pension Plan (CPP);

-- received pension or annuity payments under one of the following (unless the payments he or she received were further to the death of his or her spouse):
+- received pension or annuity payments under one of the following (unless the payments they received were further to the death of their spouse):

 - a registered pension plan (RPP)